sambanova/ai-starter-kit/benchmarking/README.md

 Different LLM parameters are available for experimentation, directly related to the previously introduced LLM.
 The app provides toggles and sliders to facilitate the configuration of all these parameters.
 Users can use the default values or modify them as needed.

 - Number of input tokens: average number of input tokens.
-Default value: 250.
+Default value: 1000.
 - Input tokens standard deviation: standard deviation of input tokens.
-Default value: 50.
+Default value: 10.
 - Number of output tokens: average number of output tokens.
-Default value: 250.
+Default value: 1000.
 - Output tokens standard deviation: standard deviation of output tokens.
-Default value: 50.
+Default value: 10.
 - Number of total requests: maximum number of completed requests.
-Default value: 50
+Default value: 32.
-- Number of concurrent requests: number of concurrent workers.
-Currently, using just 1 is suggested since all performance metrics will be available.
-If this parameter is greater than 1, then Time to First Token (TTFT) and Throughput won't be available.
 - Timeout: time when the process will stop.
 Default value: 600 seconds

 3. Run the performance evaluation process